maerteijn/maerteijn.nl/public/content/en/blog/django-sync-or-async.md

 `WSGI` was not suitable for async due to its blocking nature, therefore a new standard was developed for Python applications: [ASGI](https://asgi.readthedocs.io/en/latest/).

 > **Django channels**
 > [Django channels](https://channels.readthedocs.io/en/latest/introduction.html) is an add-on package for Django for handling [WebSockets](https://en.wikipedia.org/wiki/WebSocket) and other protocols which are not HTTP (although it can).
 It is depending on [Daphne](https://github.com/django/daphne), the first ASGI server, based on [Twisted](https://twisted.org/).
 The first version of Django channels in 2016 did not make use of `asyncio`, nor did the first version of Daphne.
-With the releae  [Daphne 2.0.0](https://github.com/django/daphne/blob/main/CHANGELOG.txt#L282) and Channels [2.0.0](https://channels.readthedocs.io/en/stable/releases/2.0.0.html) (2018, both were rewritten to use `asyncio` and `async` / `await`.
+With the releae  [Daphne 2.0.0](https://github.com/django/daphne/blob/main/CHANGELOG.txt#L282) and Channels [2.0.0](https://channels.readthedocs.io/en/stable/releases/2.0.0.html) (2018), both were rewritten to use `asyncio` and `async` / `await`.

 ##### Implicit and explicit coroutines
 When you are writing "sync" code and use a library like [Gevent](https://www.gevent.org/) (with, or without monkey patching), you are using coroutines in an *implicit* manner.
 In the case of monkey patching, you are not even aware of the fact coroutines are scheduled on an event loop.
 So while Gevent can be a terrific solution, it can also be very hard to tell when and why things go wrong.
-When you are using the `async` / `await` keywords, you are using coroutines *explicitly*, as you can exactly see on which places in your codebase this happens
+Especially when you are running threads which have no IO at all (so no suspend, which can make your whole application block).
+When you are using the `async` / `await` keywords in conjuction with `asyncio` (or any other event loop engine), you are using coroutines *explicitly*, as you can exactly see on which places in your codebase the coroutine will suspend.
+This makes it easier to spot problems, and of course more obvious to see what is going on.

 > **asyncio**
 > Asyncio was [not only received with applause](https://lucumr.pocoo.org/2016/10/30/i-dont-understand-asyncio/) when it was released, and still [receives a lot of criticism](https://charlesleifer.com/blog/asyncio/).
 The package was added to the standard library before the `async` / `await` keywords were added, so it had backward compatibility issues since the start.
 The package itself was heavily improved (and changed) in newer Python versions, as of [3.8](https://docs.python.org/3/whatsnew/3.8.html#asyncio), [3.9](https://docs.python.org/3/whatsnew/3.9.html#asyncio), [3.11](https://docs.python.org/3/whatsnew/3.11.html#asyncio) and [3.13](https://docs.python.org/3/whatsnew/3.13.html#asyncio).
 A lot of improvements has been added because of development in alternative async libraries like [Trio](https://trio.readthedocs.io/en/stable/) (and [Curio](https://curio.readthedocs.io/en/latest/)).
 [AnyIO](https://anyio.readthedocs.io/en/stable/) is now a popular library as it exposes a single API to work both with the `asyncio` and `trio` libraries.

-## Let's do some benchmarks
+## Benchmarks
 So now we know a bit about all the technology and how they work, let's do some benchmarks on how the different stacks respond.
-Note that these are not *100% the truth scientific benchmarks*, the benchmarks mostly show the characteristics of the different stacks.
+Note that these are not *100% the truth scientific benchmarks*, the benchmarks mostly show the characteristics of the different stacks in the context of a particular setup.

 ### The test application